 This process only happens once every 10 years.
-A lot can happen over 10 years: students graduate from college, families and neighborhoods grow, and technology makes unimaginable strides (would you ask someone for their fax number in 2021?)
+A lot can happen over 10 years: students graduate from college, families and neighborhoods grow, and technology makes unimaginable strides (would you ask someone for their fax number these days?)
 20 year-olds today were 10 the last time community districting happened, and they’ll be 30 the next time.
 It’s important to make sure the process is fair because we’ll be living with the outcome for a long time.

 Why do new lines need to be drawn anyway?

 District maps are drawn based on data from the U.S. Census (which also happens once every 10 years), which gives us important information about who is living in an area.
 If the population in an area has changed since the last U.S. Census, district lines need to be redrawn in order to reflect that and properly serve the residents of the area.